Inc44/dotfiles/COMMAND.md

 - `-pix_fmt yuv420p10le|yuv420p|yuv444p|rgba|bgra`: Set the pixel format
 - `-plays 0`: Set the number of times to loop an animated image (0 for infinite loop)
 - `-r float`: Set the frame rate of the input/output video
+- `-safe 0`: Allow unsafe filenames when using the concat demuxer
 - `-ss float`: Specify the start time for trimming, seeking to the given time position before starting to process the file
 - `-t float`: Set the duration of the output file
 - `-y`: Overwrite output files without asking